International student orientation

 - For current access to library materials or research support from one of our library staff, visit the Libraries page for updates

 - Order your textbooks from the UMBookstore

-- Review information on International student health coverage and attend one of our virtual sessions on International Student Health Insurance
+- Review information on International student health coverage and attend one of our virtual sessions on International Student Health Plan

-- Purchasing travel health insurance before leaving your home country is strongly encouraged, to cover you until you can receive your International Student health insurance card
+- Purchasing travel health insurance before leaving your home country is strongly encouraged, to cover you until you can receive coverage under the International Student Health Plan

 - Download your FREE copy of Office 365, with the newest version of Microsoft Word, Excel, PowerPoint and OneNote